top of page

 Airway and breathing patterns may be screened as part of orthodontic assessment, particularly in growing patients.
 Assessment focuses on craniofacial and dental findings within orthodontic scope, including maxillary width, palatal morphology, and oral posture patterns when clinically relevant.

-Patients seeking consultation for concerns such as mouth breathing or craniofacial development may schedule an orthodontic assessment to determine whether structural findings warrant monitoring or referral.
+Patients seeking consultation for concerns such as mouth breathing or craniofacial development may schedule an assessment.
 When findings suggest possible medical or sleep-related concerns, referral to a physician or otolaryngologist is recommended for appropriate evaluation.

 Temporomandibular Disorders

 Patients seeking consultation specifically for TMJ-related concerns may schedule an assessment to determine the source of symptoms and appropriate next steps.
-Management may include conservative measures within scope, monitoring, or referral to the appropriate medical or dental provider depending on clinical findings.
+Management may include conservative measures, monitoring, or referral to the appropriate medical or dental provider depending on clinical findings.

 Orthodontic treatment is not initiated solely for the purpose of managing temporomandibular disorders unless supported by diagnosis and clearly defined treatment objectives.